taskcluster/taskcluster-docs/queue/worker-interaction/index.md

 ----------------------------
 If the worker finds itself having to terminate early, for example a spot node that detects pending termination.
-Or a physical machine ordered to be provisioned for another purpose, the worker should report exception with the reason `worker-shutdown`.
+Or a physical machine ordered to be provisioned for another purpose, the worker should report an exception with the reason `worker-shutdown`.
 Upon such report the queue will resolve the run as an exception and create a new run, if the task has additional retries left.